BFI London Film Festival: 2012–2017

-The 2012 festival ran from 10–21 October, opening with Tim Burton's Frankenweenie and closing with the European premiere of Mike Newell's Great Expectations.

-The 2013 festival was held between 9–20 October opening with Captain Phillips and closing with the world premiere of Saving Mr. Banks, both starring Tom Hanks.
+The 2013 festival opened with Captain Phillips and closed with the world premiere of Saving Mr. Banks, both starring Tom Hanks.

 248 films were screened in 2014 and the festival saw a record attendance of 163,000.
-It ran from 8–19 October, opening with the European premiere of The Imitation Game and closing with the European premiere of Fury.
-Simultaneous screenings of the opening and closing films took place around the UK.
+Simultaneous screenings of the opening and closing films (The Imitation Game and Fury) took place around the UK.

 The Odeon West End, which accounted for 23% of admissions in 2014, closed 1 January 2015, so more screenings moved to the Vue West End as well as moving to the Cineworld Haymarket and Picturehouse Central.
-Festival attendances fell 4% for the 2015 edition, which ran from 7–18 October.
-The festival featured 14 world premieres and 40 European premieres, opening with Suffragette and closing with Danny Boyle's Steve Jobs.
+Festival attendances fell 4% for the 2015 edition.
+The festival featured 14 world premieres and 40 European premieres.

-The 60th edition of the festival held between 5–16 October 2016 saw the opening of the temporary Embankment Garden Cinema, in Victoria Embankment Gardens.
-The festival opened with the European premiere of Amma Asante's A United Kingdom and closed with the European premiere of Ben Wheatley's Free Fire.
+The 60th edition of the festival saw the opening of the temporary Embankment Garden Cinema, in Victoria Embankment Gardens.
 In the first 60 years of the festival, it had shown 27 films by Rainer Werner Fassbinder, 19 by Satyajit Ray and 18 by Jean-Luc Godard.

-The 2017 edition was held between 4–15 October.
-It opened with Andy Serkis' Breathe and closed with Martin McDonagh's Three Billboards Outside Ebbing, Missouri.

 BFI London Film Festival today

 While the programme still retains the 'festivals' feel, it also now shows new discoveries from "important and exciting talents" in world cinema.
 Whilst it continues to be first and foremost a public festival, it is also attended by large numbers of film professionals and journalists from all over the world.
-Importantly, it offers opportunities for people to see films that may not otherwise get a UK screening along with films which will get a release in the near future.
+Importantly, it offers opportunities for people to see films that may not otherwise get a UK screening along with films that will get a release in the near future.
 Some films are accompanied by Q&A sessions which give the audience unique access to the filmmaker and/or a member of the cast and offer insight into the making of the film and occasionally an opportunity for the audience to engage directly and ask questions.
-Other than these events the screenings at the Festival are quite informal and similar to the normal cinema experience.
+Other than these events, the screenings at the Festival are quite informal and similar to the normal cinema experience.

 Stewart took a sabbatical for the 2018 edition of the festival and her deputy, Tricia Tuttle stood in as interim artistic director.
 She became artistic director in December 2018.
 Current film programmers include Kate Taylor (Senior Programmer), Michael Blyth and Laure Bonville.